department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/may-2021-facilities-personalization-research/conversation-guide.md

 [Prototype - opt-out flow](https://adhoc.invisionapp.com/console/share/BX2JRZTUR2)

-Last year, you moved from Seattle to a new city, Evanston Illinois.
+Last year, you moved from Seattle to a new city, Evanston, Illinois.
 You're interested in setting up a follow-up visit with your primary care doctor in Evanston.

 ### Task 1 - review facility list in VAOS

 *Start on VA.gov home page*

-Using VA.gov, show me how you would set up a Primary Care visit with your ~new~ doctor in Evanston.
+Using VA.gov, show me how you would set up a Primary Care visit with your doctor in Evanston.

 **PAUSE on VAOS facilities page**